cncf/velocity/docs/cncf_chart_creation.md

 For every project, find a github repo and add it to a query such as [this one](../BigQuery/query_cncf_projects_201611_201710.sql) appropriately - either as an org or a single repo.
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.
 Update the time range.

 Run the query on https://bigquery.cloud.google.com/queries/ in the website's console.
-It takes about 800 GiB and costs about $4.
+It takes about 900GB and costs about $4.50

 Copy the results to a file like 'data/data_cncf_projects_201611_201710.csv'